northwestcoder/terraform-satori-audit-export/README.md

 - The end result will be a new GCP project with an automation solution:
 	- when a message is received via Google PubSub to a certain topic, then
-	- extract Satori query/audit data for the specified relative timeframe, and then
+	- extract Satori query/audit data for the specified relative timeframe "days ago up to yesterday", and then
-	- insert that data into a Cloud SQL instance (Postgres)
+	- insert this data into a Google Cloud Postgres SQL instance.

 - What you will need:
-	- A [Google Cloud](https://console.cloud.google.com/welcome) account and the ability to create new cloud projects.
+	- A [Google Cloud](https://console.cloud.google.com/welcome) account and the ability to create new cloud projects as an admin.
 	- A [Satori](https://satoricyber.com/testdrive) account with admin rights.
 	- Access to a command line / terminal session.
-Note: this project was tested on macos/bash.
+Note: this project was tested on macOS/bash.

 - _GCP opinions:_
 	- This example was tested using a very plain, simple Google Cloud project and zero 'organizations'.
 	- All of the security settings are 'default' and thus have reasonable security.
 	- However, your org may have an entirely different security topology which will make this config fail.